waqarhanif-biocode/single-cell-rna-seq/README.md

 vln_plot2 <- VlnPlot(pc, features = c("percent.mt"), ncol = 1)
 ggsave("percent_mt.png", vln_plot2, dpi = 600)

+### Details
-### filtering dead cells out, highly expressive cells and lowly expressive cells are being filtered out
-### nFeature_RNA is the number of genes detected in each cell.
-### nCount_RNA is the total number of molecules detected within a cell.
+Filtering dead cells out, highly expressive cells and lowly expressive cells are being filtered out nFeature_RNA is the number of genes detected in each cell. nCount_RNA is the total number of molecules detected within a cell.
-### Low nFeature_RNA for a cell indicates that it may be dead/dying or an empty droplet.
+Low nFeature_RNA for a cell indicates that it may be dead/dying or an empty droplet.
-### High nCount_RNA and/or nFeature_RNA indicates that the "cell" may in fact be a doublet (or multiplet).
+High nCount_RNA and/or nFeature_RNA indicates that the "cell" may in fact be a doublet (or multiplet).
-### In combination with %mitochondrial reads, removing outliers from these groups removes most doublets/dead cells/empty droplets, hence why filtering is a common pre-processing step.
+In combination with %mitochondrial reads, removing outliers from these groups removes most doublets/dead cells/empty droplets, hence why filtering is a common pre-processing step.

 pc = subset(pc, subset = nFeature_RNA > 200 &
                            nFeature_RNA < 6000 & nCount_RNA > 1000 & percent.mt < 10)